 Whether it’s at the launch of your program or somewhere farther down the line, enrolling new members is at the top of any loyalty program’s “to-do” list.
 Here are seven strategies to market your loyalty rewards program —generating higher exposure and record level activation rates.

-Key Strategies to Promote Your Loyalty Program
+7 Strategies to Promote Your Loyalty Program

 Create excitement with employee contests to see who can enroll the newest members in your loyalty rewards program.
 (Be sure to reward not just enrollment, but complete registrations.)
 Run contests semi-annually to keep the contests fun and provide a membership boost.

 When there are significant changes in the loyalty rewards program or if you anticipate lots of questions, consider using a video.
-Starbucks uses video to give customers a detail explanation of why their loyalty program changed, what happens with existing points, how the new Starbucks Rewards program works.
+Starbucks uses video to give customers a detailed explanation of why their loyalty program changed, what happens with existing points, how the new Starbucks Rewards program works.

 If you cancel, change or update your loyalty program, be sure to auto-enroll your best customers in the new program.
 After all your best customers are your biggest asset, don’t them let get wooed away by your competitors.
 ExxonMobil exited the Plenti program and auto-enrolled customers in the new ExxonMobil Rewards Plus program.

 Dick’s Sporting Good’s offered a $20 Reward to all Sports Authority’ League’ Cardholder when they brought their Sports Authority’ League’ Card and became a Dick’s Scorecard member.
 (This promotion was in response to Sports Authority closing stores.)

 First impressions are everything.
-A grand opening event provokes excitement, curiosity, sense of community and sign-ups in Dick’s Sporting Goods’ loyalty program.
+A grand opening event provokes excitement, curiosity, sense of community, and signups in Dick’s Sporting Goods’ loyalty program.

 In-store advertising can be a valuable tool for driving enrollment and ongoing participation in loyalty programs.
 Don’t let your loyalty program become your best-kept secret in stores.
 The more visible your loyalty program is, the better it will perform.

 Turn your brand advocates into brand ambassadors.
 8 out of 10 online customers say they trust recommendations from friends and family members more than any type of advertising, according to Nielsen.
 Offer members an incentive to invite their friends to join your loyalty program.

 ZANO Salons offers a refer a friend bonus.
 When members refer someone new to ZANO Salons for a haircut, hair color, massage, facial, manicure, pedicure, etc. — the friend receives $10 OFF his/her new service, the member’s loyalty account is credited with $10 towards a future service or retail purchase.

 At their core, loyalty programs are about creating customer experiences that build trust.
-A frictionless sign-up process on mobile gets the relationship off to a good start.
+A frictionless signup process on mobile gets the relationship off to a good start.

 Giveaways attract interest to your company or brand and create a buzz in the marketplace.
 Micheals offered a chance to win a $100 gift card to win a $100 Michaels Gift Card for 1,000 lucky Michael Reward winners!
 In addition to increasing the sheer number of people who joined Michaels Rewards, the contest provided a means to deepen the connection with customers as well.

-Updated February 10, 2020
+Updated May 9, 2020